 - Rape Response Services 1-800-310-0000

 - Statewide Sexual Assault Crisis & Support 1-800-871-7741

 - Maine Office of Substance Abuse Information 1-800-499-0027

 - Veterans Crisis Line 1-800-499-0027

 ** In cases of emergency only, limited taxi vouchers may be available for accessing medical, mental health or dental care.
 UMA students should contact the Director of Residence Life or the Office of Student Life for more information about this.
 UMA students are encouraged to utilize the Kennebec Explorer, free with the UMA student ID, for routine and follow-up healthcare appointments.
 UMA does not provide transportation for these types of appointments.

 ** Any charges incurred for medical and healthcare appointments, including laboratory tests, x-rays, and other costs are the sole responsibility of the student.

 In cases of Accidents or Illnesses

-If you are ill or have an accident, you must report it to the Resident Manager or your Community Advisor immediately.
+If you are ill or have an accident, you must report it to the Director or your Community Advisor immediately.
 In the event that transport to a medical facility off-campus is necessary, staff will call EMS.
 Residential Life Staff will not accompany or provide transportation to any student who is ill or injured.

 Any injury on-campus must be reported to Campus Security, or a member of the Residential Life Staff immediately.
 This will ensure that the proper documentation is completed, as well as the catalyst for the injury has been evaluated and/or corrected.